• Skip to primary navigation

 How To Make Easy Irish Soda Bread In Minutes

 You will be a pro in no time.
+Full instructions are in the recipe card.

-• Place the flour, baking soda and salt in a large bowl.
+• Place the flour, baking soda, and salt in a large bowl.

 • Add the buttermilk.

-• Mix with your hands to combine.
+• Mix with a spatula to combine.

 • Place on a baking sheet.

-• Score
+• Score and bake.

-Recipe Tips
+Suggestions / Recipe Tips

 • Be sure to score the top of the bread before baking.